 SEO vs PPC: Where you should be investing your marketing budget

 The world of SEM (Search Engine Marketing) is changing.
 Every day Google makes changes to their SERPs (Search Engine Results Pages), introducing new SERP features, new advertising space and new semantic relationships between search queries.
 The dynamism of Google Search makes it incredibly difficult to plan where you should be spending your budget.
-By investing in SEO you’re likely to make long term traffic gains, but by investing in PPC you can get some fantastic results in a short space of time.
+By investing in a digital marketing company like Digital Marketing Agency Cyprus, you’re likely to make long term traffic gains, but by investing in PPC you can get some fantastic results in a short space of time.
 So where do you spend your budget?
 This can depend heavily on your goals and what you’re looking to achieve from search engine marketing.

 The anatomy of a SERP